Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Meteorological conditions and forcings for the two cases

 \subsection{Surface heat fluxes}

-Turbulent sensible and latent heat fluxes at the surface are important forcings to drive LES of boundary layer clouds.
+Turbulent sensible and latent heat fluxes at the surface are important flux boundary conditions to drive LES of boundary layer clouds.
 They are responsible for the heat and moisture exchange between the ocean and atmosphere.
 Surface heat fluxes are challenging to measure and estimate due to the nonlinear processes involved.
 Therefore the so-called bulk aerodynamics parameterization has been used to estimate surface heat fluxes.
 Bulk aerodynamics algorithms parameterize the turbulence instability as well as the roughness length of the wind speed, temperature and the water vapor mixing ratio \citep{zeng1998intercomparison}.
-The surface sensible heat flux (SHF) and latent heat flux (LHF) are given by \citep{smith1988coefficients} \EQ {\rm SHF}=C_T\rho c_{\rm p}U(T_{\rm s}-\theta), \EN \EQ {\rm LHF}=C_EL_v\rho U(q_{\rm s}-q), \EN where $\rho$ is the air mass density, $c_{\rm p}$ is the specific heat of air, $U$ is the mean wind speed at a particular reference height, $T_{\rm s}$ is the SST, $\theta$ is the potential temperature at the reference height, $q_{\rm s}$ is the saturated water vapor mixing ratio, $q$ is the water vapor mixing ratio, and $L_v$ is the latent heat of evaporation.
-The sensible heat flux coefficient $C_T$ and evaporation coefficient $C_E$ are determined by the empirical Monin–Obukhov similarity theory.
+The surface sensible heat flux (SHF) and latent heat flux (LHF) are given by \citep{smith1988coefficients} \EQ {\rm SHF}=C_T\rho c_{\rm p}U(T_{\rm s}-\theta), \EN \EQ {\rm LHF}=C_EL_v\rho U(q_{\rm s}-q_v), \EN where $\rho$ is the air mass density, $c_{\rm p}$ is the specific heat of air, $U$ is the mean wind speed at a particular reference height, $T_{\rm s}$ is the SST, $\theta$ is the potential temperature at the reference height, $q_{\rm s}$ is the saturated water vapor mixing ratio, $q_v$ is the water vapor mixing ratio, and $L_v$ is the latent heat of evaporation.
+The sensible heat flux coefficient $C_T$ and evaporation coefficient $C_E$ are determined by the empirical Monin–Obukhov (MO) similarity theory.
 In this study, we adopt the bulk aerodynamics algorithms developed by \citet{zeng1998intercomparison} to calculate heat fluxes for comparison between ERA5 and dropsonde measurements, which we refer to as ``Z98'' hereafter.
-The input parameters of the Z98 algorithm are SST, 10-m wind speed $U_{10\rm m}$, temperature $T_{10\rm m}$, and the water vapor mixing ratio $q_{v, 10\rm m}$ as described by \Eq{eq:ce} and \Eq{eq:ct}.
+The Z98 algorithm calculates $C_T$ and $C_E$ based on instability analysis. \Eq{eq:ce} and \Eq{eq:ct} are used to calculate SHF and LHF after $C_T$ and $C_E$ are obtained.
+The input parameters of the Z98 algorithm are $T_{\rm s}$, 10-m (reference height) wind speed $U_{10\rm m}$, temperature $T_{10\rm m}$ (to calculate $\theta_{10 \rm m}$), and the water vapor mixing ratio $q_{v, 10\rm m}$.

 To derive the surface heat fluxes using dropsonde measurements and evaluate ERA5 reanalysis data, we first compare the ERA5 SST to satellite measurement for the two cases as a quality check.
 As shown in \Fig{sst_IR}, for both 28 February 2020 (black symbols) and 1 March 2020 cases (red symbols), SST from ERA5 and the satellite measurement matches well at the center of dropsonde circle.
 At the location of individual dropsondes the agreement is reasonable on February 28 while several points on March 1 are quite off, which is likely because of the location mismatch due to the resolution difference and sampling area being near strong SST gradients (shown in \Fig{drop_map}).
 The Normalized Root-Mean-Square Error (NRMSE) is $0.1\%$ for the February 28 case and is $0.6\%$ for the March 1 case.
 This comparison suggests that the SST from ERA5 can also be used as the initial input for our WRF-LES.
 ERA5 has assimilated the Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) system for hourly SST starting from 2007 \citep{hirahara201626}.
 The OSTIA assimilated the MW-IR measurements.
 Thus, the agreement between ERA5 and the satellite retrievals is expected.